This post is also available in: हिन्दी (Hindi)

 • Aneurysm in chest, brain or abdomen.

-• If you are on drugs that help in opening up your air way (asthma/ COPD) you should ask your doctor and stop them before taking the test.
+• If you are on drugs that help in opening up your air way (asthma/ COPD) you should ask your doctor and stop them before taking the Pulmonary Function Tests.

 • Pain medications have shown to alter the result of the test, hence discuss with doctor regarding pain-killers you might be taking.